- itelligence has a large amount of false information on its website around their S/4HANA experienced.

 - We cover itelligence’s blatant deception in this article.

 Digitization has nothing to do with anything.
-The ERP system that is replaced by S/4HANA is also a digital system.
-This would be like saying you are replacing your current car with a new car, which has an internal combustion engine.
+The ERP system that S/4HANA replaces is also a digital system.
+This would be like saying you are replacing your current car with a new car with an internal combustion engine.
 Yes, so does your current car.

 S/4HANA has failed at the vast majority of companies that it has been attempted to be implemented.
 Lidl wrote off 500 M Euro due in part to a failed S/4HANA implementation.
 Nanshan is $336 M into its implementation and has suffered major dislocations.
 It is an odd statement that companies can not afford not to implement S/4HANA.